SiddheshKukade/llm-explorer-atlan-siddheshkukade/README.md

 ## Overview

 Welcome to the Language Model Marketplace, a project developed for Atlan's frontend task screening round.
 This marketplace is designed to provide a dynamic and visually appealing interface for users interested in language models.
-The project is built using ReactJS as the primary JavaScript framework, with Chakra UI ensuring a consistent and aesthetically pleasing user experience.
+The project is built using ReactJS as the primary JavaScript framework, with Chakra UI ensuring a consistent and aesthetically pleasing user experience and integrated real-time with Hugging Face API, providing valuable functionalities related to language models.

-"In response to Atlan's frontend task screening round, I developed a Language Model Marketplace using ReactJS and Chakra UI for a dynamic and visually cohesive user interface.
-The marketplace integrates various React libraries, including react-router-dom for seamless navigation, react-icons for enhanced visual elements, react-markdown for rich text rendering, momentJS for efficient date and time handling, and Recharts for interactive charting.
-Notably, the project features integration with the Hugging Face API, providing valuable functionalities related to language models.
-The application has been successfully deployed on Vercel for seamless accessibility, and the codebase is available on GitHub, fostering collaboration and version tracking."

 ## Technology Stack